This post may contain affiliate links. Read our disclosure policy.

 If you’re new to juicing then this green juice recipe is for you!
 You don’t need a fancy juicer.
 All you need is a blender and a Rawsome Creations Nut Milk Bag to get the benefits of juicing at home.

 Here are the fresh ingredients in this simple green juice recipe.
-You can find all of these raw vegetables and fruits in the product section of the grocery store.
-Skip down to the printable recipe card below for the full recipe and exact measurements.
+Skip to the recipe card below for exact measurements.

 green juice ingredients in a collander after being washed